-U.S. Bank does not offer unsecured credit cards for bad credit.
-Most U.S. Bank unsecured credit cards require excellent credit for approval.
-You will need at least good credit to qualify for U.S. Bank’s Radisson Premier Visa Signature hotel rewards card – the easiest unsecured option.
+No, there aren’t any U.S. Bank unsecured credit cards for bad credit.
+Most U.S. Bank unsecured credit cards require good or excellent credit for approval.

 If you have bad credit, U.S. Bank offers secured credit cards with higher odds of approval than unsecured cards.
-They include the U.S. Bank Visa, Harley-Davidson, and Aeromexico secured cards.
+They include the U.S. Bank Secured Visa® Card and the Harley-Davidson® Secured Credit Card.
 These U.S. Bank secured cards require a minimum $300 security deposit to open the account.
 The deposit is placed in an interest-bearing account and is fully refundable when you close the account in good standing.

 The majority of credit cards are unsecured, rather than secured.
 The primary difference between the two is that unsecured cards do not require a security deposit to open the account.
 Otherwise, they function exactly the same way and report to the credit bureaus the same way.